matrix-org/matrix-spec-proposals/README.rst

 `improvement <https://github.com/matrix-org/matrix-doc/labels/improvement>`_
 ----------------------------------------------------------------------------

-A suggestion for a relaatively simple improvement to the protocol.
+A suggestion for a relatively simple improvement to the protocol.

 Examples: